pgm-dirkbouckaert/boilerplate-php-medoo-simplerouter/README.md

 - Change rewriteBase in .htaccess (in root folder).

 - Change some parameters in the `.env`file (in the root folder)):
-  - app name in .env
+  - app name
   - database credentials
-  - mailtrap credenitals
+  - mailtrap credentials